nodejs/TSC/OpenSSL-Strategy.md

   the version that was shipped in the source tree.
-* **NodeSource Builds**: Binaries [distributed](https://github.com/nodesource/distributions) by NodeSource are heavily used, and do not follow the Linux distribution policyof dependency seperation.
+* **NodeSource Builds**: Binaries [distributed](https://github.com/nodesource/distributions) by NodeSource are heavily used, and do not follow the Linux distribution policy of dependency separation.
 NodeSource uses the Node.js defaults for `configure` and compile and statically link in the OpenSSL source shipped bundled with Node.js.
 * **Homebrew**: The
   [formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/node.rb)